saalfeldlab/elm/README.md

   * These were manually registered to the high-resolution template by John Bogovic (improvements welcome).

 If a label map is selected, it is visible by default.
 This can be changed using the *Visibility and Grouping* dialog (F6 (moving) and F7 (target)).
 See details on the [big data viewer page](http://fiji.sc/BigDataViewer#Displaying_Multiple_Sources).

+Pressing the 'L' key will display the name of the label under the mouse cursor.